 For customers, this trend obviously results in shorter waiting times.
 The convenience of a quick checkout process with less human interaction is definitely ideal during this pandemic to further enforce social distancing.
 Here are several other pros of self-checkout:

-Even though having multiple benefits, there are also drawbacks when using self-checkout.
+Even though it has multiple benefits, there are also drawbacks when using self-checkout.
 In recent years, the rate of shoplifting has increased as a result of self-checkout stations.
 Theft takes 4% of inventory in self-checkout, which is more than double compared to the traditional method (1.5%).

 According to a study conducted by the Telegraph in 2014, data gathered suggests that self-service leads to the stealing of more than £1.6 billion worth of goods from supermarkets, which is approximately $1.97 billion USD.
 Not only does harm to businesses, but this act could also result in higher prices on items for everyone else.